Did you receive a Notice of Default?

 It doesn’t mean your mortgage lender will automatically foreclose on your home, and it doesn’t mean there is nothing you can do to stop the process after it has begun.
 The default notice must be published in the newspaper and posted prominently on the property.

-People who are going through a foreclosure can find this very embarrassing, but people need to have this kind of protection.
+People who are going through foreclosure can find this very embarrassing, but people need to have this kind of protection.

 How does a Notice of Default work?